-How much does it cost to build an AdTech platform?
+How much does it cost to build an AdTech or MarTech platform?

 Similarly to the above question, this will vary across software development companies.

-If you are evaluating different development options (e.g. an in-house dev team, outsourcing company, or a specialized technical partner), it’s important just as important to evaluate their experience in designing, building, and maintaining AdTech platforms as it is their proposed costs for the project.
+If you are evaluating different development options (e.g. an in-house development team, outsourcing company, or a specialized technical partner), it’s just as important to evaluate their experience in designing, building, and maintaining AdTech platforms as it is their proposed costs for the project.

 Working with an inexperienced development team may work out cheaper in the shorterm, but if they don’t know how the online advertising technology ecosystem works, then it might mean that you’ll spend $100,000 dollars on an MVP that doesn’t work at all or doesn’t meet the main business objectives (e.g. buy video inventory from premium websites).

-How much will it cost to build your AdTech platform?
+How much will it cost to build your AdTech or MarTech platform?

 Get a quote on your AdTech development project

 Fill in the form below and get a quote from our AdTech development team